qupath/qupath-docs/docs/intro/extensions.md

 The edit extension window
 :::

 This window is similar to the extension installation window, where you can specify the version and whether to install optional dependencies.
-Select the newest version and click on `Update`.
+Select the newest version and click on {guilabel}`Update`.
 You should then restart QuPath.